katholiek-onderwijs-vlaanderen/sri4node/README.md

 The function should `reject()` its promise with an object that correspond to the SRI definition of an [error][sri-error].
 If any of the functions rejects its promise the client receives 409 Conflict, an a combination of all error objects in the response body.

+### checkauthentication

+On every resource that is not public, you should register as `checkauthentication` a function that handles authentication of the current user.
+This function receives these parameters :

+- `req` the express.js request object.
+- `res` the express.js response object.
+- `next` a function that can be called to delegate response handling to the next handler in the chain.

 ## Caching

 By default resources are not cached.
 By defining a `cache` section we can store results in a cache not to hit the database.